 Childhood by Design Living Lab

-Harness the power of your ideas and creativity to co-imagine everyday places being transformed into engaging spaces.
+This Living Lab saw participants enthusiastically harnessing the power of ideas and creativity to co-imagine everyday places being transformed into engaging spaces.

 A Living Lab sparks the creation and movement of ideas to improve outcomes for our youngest children and their families.
-This Living Lab breakaway session will address the challenge of using design to reimagine everyday spaces as engaging spaces for all young children.
+This Living Lab breakaway session addressed the challenge of using design to reimagine everyday spaces as engaging spaces for all young children.

-Focused on the end-user (children and parents) and using human-centered design principles, we will develop new ideas for better aligned, collective action between the early childhood field, the arts, design, placemaking, and architecture.
+Focused on the end-user (children and parents) and using human-centered design principles, participants developed new ideas for better aligned, collective action between the early childhood field, the arts, design, placemaking, and architecture.

 How can artists and other creatives help create better everyday places for children and families?

-How can we leverage architecture, urban design, and placemaking with what we know about how place and the built environment impact young children and their families to improve outcomes?
+How can we leverage architecture, urban design, rural resign and placemaking with what we know about how place and the built environment impact young children and their families to improve outcomes?

 How can cities and neighborhoods take account of children in their planning?